google/codeworld/web/help/GuideUnit1.md

 ~~~~~

 You can probably think about a lot of other pictures you can draw using
-rotated rectangles, text, and more.
+rotated rectangles, lettering, and more.

 !!! collapsible: What happens if you rotate a circle?
     If you rotate a circle, you won't notice any difference at all!
 That's